 them for years.
 So I went and bought another one with a new expiration date.

-To make a long story short, I did miscarry.
+To make a long story short, I was indeed pregnant, but, sadly, I miscarried.
 I started bleeding about

 three days after I confirmed the pregnancy with the second pregnancy test.

 Was it my hormones?
 Was it the chromosomes?
 I'll never know why.